MicrosoftDocs/defender-docs/defender-endpoint/linux-whatsnew.md

 >
 > Review your current Defender for Endpoint on Linux deployment, and begin planning your migration to the eBPF-supported build.
 For more information on eBPF and how it works, see [Use eBPF-based sensor for Microsoft Defender for Endpoint on Linux](/defender-endpoint/linux-support-ebpf).
 >
-> If you have any concerns or need assistance during this transition, please reach out to our support team.
+> If you have any concerns or need assistance during this transition, contact support.

 <details>
 <summary> Sept-2024 (Build: 101.24072.0001 | Release version: 30.24072.0001.0)</summary>